King of the Hill: Home media

 The first six seasons were released on DVD by 20th Century Fox Home Entertainment from 2003 to 2006.
-The seventh season was originally planned to be released in late 2006, but however, it was delayed, most likely due to poor sales of the DVDs, the release was cancelled.
-However, in 2014, Olive Films acquired the sub-license to release future seasons of the show, and seasons seven and eight were released on November 18, of that same year, with nine and ten released on April 7, 2015, eleven released on August 25, 2015, twelve released on September 22, 2015, and thirteen released (also Blu-ray) on October 20, 2015.
+The seventh season was originally planned to be released in late 2006, but most likely due to poor sales of the DVDs, the release was canceled.
+However, 8 years later in 2014, Olive Films acquired the sub-license to release future seasons of the show, and seasons seven and eight were released on November 18, of that same year, with nine and ten released on April 7, 2015, eleven released on August 25, 2015, twelve released on September 22, 2015, and thirteen released (also Blu-ray) on October 20, 2015.

 Netflix and Fox streamed all episodes, but stopped streaming on October 1, 2013, and in early 2017, the series was removed from iTunes and Google Play, though it returned to the latter later that year.
 As of May 2018, all episodes were again removed from Google Play and iTunes.

 On November 1, 2018, all episodes became available for streaming on Hulu in the US.
 In some countries, the series was unavailable to stream or buy digitally, since Hulu is only available in the United States.
 However in 2022, the series was made available internationally on Disney+ through the Star hub.

-The show aired in broadcast syndication from 2001 to 2020.
+The show aired in broadcast syndication from 2001 to 2019.
 From September 2004 to December 2008, FX aired the series daily nationwide.
 The show later aired on Cartoon Network's late-night programming block Adult Swim from January 1, 2009, to June 29, 2018.
 The series then aired short-lived reruns on Comedy Central and CMT from July 24, 2018, until November 2019, when the series was pulled from their lineups.
-However, the series joined FXX’s lineup on September 20, 2021; shortly thereafter, Adult Swim regained partial syndication, and so FXX and Adult Swim share the syndication rights as of November 22, 2021.
+However, the series joined FXX's lineup on September 20, 2021; shortly thereafter, Adult Swim regained partial syndication, and so FXX and Adult Swim share the syndication rights as of November 22, 2021.

-Video game
+Video games

 A video game based on the series was released on November 13, 2000, for the PC.
 The player goes on a hunting trip with Hank and the gang where the player must hunt for various animals.
 The game received mixed to negative reviews.
-The characters also appeared in a crossover game, Animation Throwdown: The Quest for Cards, which features not only King of the Hill, but also Family Guy, American Dad!, Futurama, Bob's Burgers, and (as of September 2022) Archer.
+The characters also appeared in a crossover game, Animation Throwdown: The Quest for Cards, which features not only King of the Hill, but also Family Guy, American Dad!, Futurama, Bob's Burgers, and Archer.
 They are also playable characters in a 2022 racing game, Warped Kart Racers, also featuring Family Guy and American Dad!, as well as Solar Opposites.
+Hank Hill also appears as an outfit in Fortnite.